 Why you have to use muffin cup liners

 I was trying to just grease the muffin tin, rather than use paper cupcake liners.
 Note: THIS DOES NOT WORK.
 They stick like a mofo.
 Just save yourself the time and the mess, and use the dang liners.
 The cakes come out perfect, fluffy, and delicious.

 So I switched it up.
-I had lots of luck with palm shortening for my whoopie pie filling (no I do not have a pumpkin problem thankyouverymuch), so I decided to give it a go here.
+I had lots of luck with palm shortening for my whoopie pie filling, so I decided to give it a go here.
+Results?
 Perfection.

 You just combine that shortening with the other icing ingredients and whip it until it is fluffy like so: